-Jorgensen's proof of Theorem \ref{uniquepvm} is achieved by showing that the map $A_k(a) \mapsto P_k(a)$ extends uniquely to a projection valued measure from the Borel subsets of $X$, denoted $\mathcal{B}(X)$, into the projections on $L^2(X, \mu)$.
 The main goal of this paper is to provide an alternative proof of this theorem.
 In particular, we will realize the map,

-as a Lipschitz contraction on a complete metric space of projection valued measures from $\mathcal{B}(X)$ into the projections on $L^2(X, \mu)$.
-The Contraction Mapping Theorem will then guarantee the existence of a unique projection valued measure $E$ satisfying part $(1)$ of Theorem \ref{uniquepvm}.
+as a Lipschitz contraction on a complete metric space of projection-valued measures from $\mathcal{B}(X)$ into the projections on $L^2(X, \mu)$.
+The Contraction Mapping Theorem will then guarantee the existence of a unique projection-valued measure, $E$, satisfying part $(1)$ of Theorem \ref{uniquepvm}.
 Part $(2)$ of Theorem \ref{uniquepvm} will follow as a consequence.